xuqi2024/openflexure-microscope/docs/prepare_main_body.md

 * Place an [M3 nut]{qty:4} one of the slots at the side of the stage
 * Put an [M3x8 cap head screw][extra M3x8 cap screw](parts/fixings/m3x8mm_caphead_screw.md){qty: 1, cat:tool, note:" - For mounting trapped nuts"} into the hole above the nut
-* Tighten with a [2.5mm Allen key]{qty:1, cat:tool} until you feel reasonable resistance
+* Tighten with a [2.5mm Allen key]{qty:1, cat:tool} until you feel reasonable resistance.
 * Unscrew and remove the screw.
 The nut should stay mounted.
 * Repeat for the other three holes in the stage.